Do Hawks Eat Chickens? How to Protect Your Chickens

 So you have to systematically plan and take enough security measures to save your chickens from flying predators like a hawk.

-According to federal law, anyone is not allowed to physically warm any hawk or other birds.
+According to federal law, you are not allowed to physically warm any hawk or other birds.
 So how to protect chickens from hawks?

 1. Adding A Secure Cover